fbpx

 Merlot

-Merlot is a red wine grape whose name derives from the French word for blackbird, due to the blackbird’s fondness for its berries.
-It was brought from the Gironde region, in Southwest France, in particular from the Bordeaux area.
-The earliest recorded mention of Merlot dates back to the eighteenth century: around the mid-1700s it was also planted in Italy, especially in the Tuscany, Friuli and Veneto regions.
-The Merlot leaf is pentagonal and three-lobed.
-The berries are medium-sized, rounded, blue-black colored and relatively thick-skinned.
-Merlot thrives in hilly, cool, moist soil.
-The two main vine training techniques used are Cordon and Guyot which provide shade to the bunches and prevent the acidity from dropping precipitously.
+Merlot is a red wine grape whose name derives from the French word for blackbird, due to the bird’s fondness for its berries.
+It was brought from the Gironde region in Southwest France, particularly from the Bordeaux area.
+The earliest recorded mention of Merlot dates back to the eighteenth century, and by the mid-1700s it was also planted in Italy, especially in Tuscany, Friuli, and Veneto.
+The Merlot leaf is pentagonal and three-lobed, while the berries are medium-sized, rounded, blue-black, and relatively thick-skinned.
+Merlot thrives in hilly, cool, and moist soils.
+The two main vine training techniques used are Cordon and Guyot, which provide shade to the bunches and help maintain proper acidity.

 Cabernet Sauvignon

-Originated in the Bordeaux area, Cabernet Sauvignon is the world’s most well-known grape variety for the production of quality, long-lasting wines.
-It adapts easily to different climates and wine-making techniques by maintaining its identity while bearing the stamp of the place where it is produced.
-It has a medium-sized leaf, medium to small and compact bunches, round and thick-skinned berries, blue-black colored with purple nuances.
-Cabernet Sauvignon gives deeply colored wines, rich in tannins and aromas and having potential for aging.
-It is a well-structured grape variety which benefits from oak aging and features a complex, captivating bouquet over time.
+Originating in the Bordeaux region, Cabernet Sauvignon is the world’s most well-known grape variety for producing high-quality, long-lasting wines.
+It adapts easily to different climates and winemaking techniques, maintaining its identity while reflecting the character of the place where it is grown.
+The vine has medium-sized leaves and produces medium to small, compact bunches of round, thick-skinned berries with a blue-black hue and purple highlights.
+Cabernet Sauvignon yields deeply colored wines, rich in tannins and aromas, with excellent aging potential.
+This well-structured grape variety benefits from oak maturation, developing a complex and captivating bouquet over time.

 Cabernet Franc

-A medium-big sized grape variety, Cabernet Franc originated from France, in particular from the Gironde region.
-The best results are obtained through long maceration which gives a full-bodied, robust and very harmonious wine that develops beautifully over time.
+Cabernet Franc is a medium- to large-sized grape variety originating from France, particularly from the Gironde region.
+The best results are achieved through extended maceration, producing a full-bodied, robust, and harmonious wine that develops beautifully over time.

 Petit Verdot

-Of southern French origin, Petit Verdot is a mid to late-ripening variety that thrives in hot climates from which it probably derives the name Verdot.
-Petit Verdot gives a highly tannic and deeply colored wine and profits from blending with other grape types in the production of long-lasting wines.
+Of southern French origin, Petit Verdot is a mid- to late-ripening grape variety that thrives in hot climates, from which it likely derives its name.
+Petit Verdot produces deeply colored, highly tannic wines and benefits from blending with other grape varieties to create long-lasting, age-worthy wines.

 Alicante Bouschet

-The product of a crossing between Petit Bouschet and Alicante, Alicante Bouschet is a hybrid, early-ripening grape variety with low sugar content.
+Alicante Bouschet, the result of a cross between Petit Bouschet and Alicante, is an early-ripening hybrid grape variety with low sugar content.

 Sangiovese

 Sangiovese is the most important and oldest grape variety in Italy.
-His name has latin origins, “Sanguis lovis” meaning “the blood of Jupiter”.
-The Etruscans already cultivated a variant of this grape variety.
-The homeland of Sangiovese is Tuscany, where the famous Chianti Classico is produced on the homonymous territory.
+Its name has Latin origins: “Sanguis Iovis”, meaning “the blood of Jupiter.”
+The Etruscans were already cultivating a variant of this grape.
+Tuscany is the homeland of Sangiovese, where the famous Chianti Classico is produced in its eponymous region.

-The value of each elaboration in the Harvest ritual
+The Value of Each Step in the Harvest Ritual

 THE HARVEST

-Harvest is done manually.
-The grapes produced in Florence are transported to the winery in Panzano in refrigerated vans so as to preserve their quality and characteristics.
+Harvesting is done manually.
+The grapes grown in Florence are transported to the winery in Panzano in refrigerated vans to preserve their quality and characteristics.

 THE SELECTION

-After hand-picking, the grapes are placed on two vibrating surfaces where two selection stages are carried out, one for the clusters and one for the berries.
-We wish to make maximum use of grapes by selecting the best ones, with respect for tradition and an eye to the future.
+After hand-picking, the grapes are placed on two vibrating tables for a two-stage selection process: one for the clusters and one for the individual berries.
+We aim to make the most of the grapes by selecting only the finest, respecting tradition while keeping an eye on the future.

 The Winery

-Wine cellars are located within the Pieve of San Leolino, a magnificent example of Tuscan Romanesque style dating back to the 9th century A.D.
+The wine cellars are located within the Pieve of San Leolino, a magnificent example of Tuscan Romanesque architecture dating back to the 9th century A.D.

 THE FERMENTATION ROOM

-Our wine cellars cover two floors: the fermentation room is on the upper floor, it has been completely renovated in 2004 and its trabeated ceilings, typical of the Chianti area’s countryside houses, have been restored to their original splendor.
-Appreciation and respect for local architecture is our way to enhance the care and attention for the grapes.
+Our wine cellars span two floors.
+The fermentation room, on the upper level, was completely renovated in 2004, with its trabeated ceilings – typical of Chianti’s countryside houses -restored to their original splendor.
+Our appreciation and respect for local architecture reflect the care and attention devoted to the grapes.

 THE BARREL CELLAR

-The area below the fermentation room has been carefully restored as well: this cellar houses the French oak barrels in which the wine’s maturation process is completed.
+The area beneath the fermentation room has also been carefully restored.
+This cellar houses French oak barrels, where the wine completes its maturation process.

 THE PARISH CHURCH OF SAN LEOLINO

-Along the church’s facade runs a Renaissance-style portico supported on sandstone columns dating back to the fifteenth century Tuscan order when the church was under the patronage of the Florentine hospital of Santa Maria Nuova.
-The interior houses thirteenth and fifteenth century works of art by Meliore and Mariotto di Nardo, and two glazed earthenware tabernacles attributed to the Della Robbia family.
+A Renaissance-style portico supported by sandstone columns of the fifteenth-century Tuscan order runs along the church’s façade, dating from the period when the church was under the patronage of the Florentine hospital of Santa Maria Nuova.
+The interior contains thirteenth and fifteenth century works of art by Meliore and Mariotto di Nardo, as well as two glazed terracotta tabernacles attributed to the Della Robbia family.

 PARISH CHURCH OF SAN LEOLINO